Ranjithvelm/Published/content/README.md

 ```
 ---
-title: "New file"
+title: "README"
 draft: false
 tags:
   -
 ---

 ```

-This is the first docs
+This is tge readme file